dirkluijk/text-to-playlist/README.md

 -P, --playlist         <playlistUrl>  - The Spotify Playlist URL to add to tracks to                      (required)
 -D, --debug                           - Outputs debugging logs
---remove-duplicates    [flag]         - Whether to filter out duplicates from input                       (Default: true) --remove-other-tracks  [flag]         - Whether to remove tracks from playlist that do not exit in input  (Default: true)
+--remove-duplicates    [flag]         - Whether to filter out duplicates from input                       (Default: true) --remove-other-tracks  [flag]         - Whether to remove tracks from playlist that do not exit in input  (Default: false)
 ```

 ## Contributors